ICT4LT Module 2.2

 A CODEC can consists of two components, an encoder and a decoder.
 The encoder compresses the file during creation, and the decoder decompresses the file when it is played back.
 Some CODECs include both components, while other CODECs include only one.
 CODECs are used because a compressed file takes up less storage space on your computer or on the Web.

 If you have a problem playing an audio or video file in your media player it is likely that the CODEC required to play it is not installed on your computer.
-Sometimes when you are trying to play an audio or video file an "Unexpected File Format" message or a similar error message pops up.
-To correct the problem you need to download and install the correct CODEC.
+Sometimes when you are trying to play an audio or video file an "Unexpected File Format" message or a similar error message pops up - or you may hear the sound without the video being displayed.
+To correct such problems you need to download and install the correct CODEC.
 This may be a job for your technician!
 See:

 Digital language labs incorporate a media player/recorder, but go one step further insofar as they offer, in digital format, the same kind of audio-interactive facilities found in a traditional language lab, including teacher monitoring facilities and video playback.
-See:
+See Davies, Bangs, Frisby & Walton (2005 - regularly updated) for a comprehensive discussion of the pros and cons of using digital labs, different types of digital labs and the questions you should ask if you are considering the purchase of a digital lab.
+See also the case studies in Module 3.1.
+The following businesses supply digital language labs:

-It is likely that your computer will have this software pre-installed if you have purchased a computer with a DVD drive.
+Most modern computers are equipped with a DVD drive or a combination CD-ROM/DVD drive.
+It is likely that your computer will have a DVD media player pre-installed if you have purchased a computer with a DVD drive.
+But many other media players will also play DVDs - see Section 2.2.1.

-If you intend to develop multimedia applications yourself, you will need additional editing software to create and edit images, audio files and sound files - collectively known as assets.
+Have a look at Module 2.5, Introduction to CALL authoring programs, which is an introduction to producing your own interactive materials.
+If you intend to develop multimedia applications you will need additional editing software to create and edit images, audio files and video files - collectively known as assets.
 A selection of packages for creating and editing images, sound and video is described below.

 2.2.3.1 Image editing software